Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

 2. The application displays the change password screen, prompting for "Current Password," "New Password," and "Confirm New Password."
 3. The student enters their current password, new password, and confirms the new password.
 4. The application performs client-side validation on the entered passwords (e.g., password strength for new password, confirmation match).
-5. The application sends a request to Firebase Authentication to change the password, including the current password for re-authentication and the new password.
+5. The application sends a request to the AudioScholar server (AuthController) to change the password, including the current password and the new password.
-6. Firebase Authentication verifies the current password and, if correct, updates the password to the new password.
+6. The server interacts with Firebase Authentication to verify the current password and update it to the new password.
 7. Upon successful password change, the application displays a confirmation message indicating that the password has been changed successfully.
 8. The application may optionally log the user out after password change for security reasons, requiring them to log in again with the new password.
 -   **Alternative Flows:**